PocketGS: On-Device Training of 3D Gaussian Splatting for High Perceptual Modeling: The PocketGS Paradigm

+where $\langle\cdot,\cdot\rangle$ is the per-channel inner product.
+These gradients are then scattered to the canonical Gaussian parameter buffer via the index map of Sec.~\ref{subsec:gradient_scattering}.

-\paragraph{Bandwidth-Efficient Forward Replay Cache.} To avoid backward-time reconstruction of per-pixel splat sequences, we record only the intermediates necessary to replay gradients:
+\paragraph{Bandwidth-Efficient Forward Replay Cache.} To avoid reconstructing per-pixel splat sequences during backprop, we record only the replay-essential quantities

-where $\mathrm{id}$ is the (sorted) splat identifier used to scatter gradients back to canonical parameter buffers.
-A per-pixel counter $\mathrm{count}(u)$ stores the number of valid cached entries for pixel $u$.
-Each iteration resets only the $O(WH)$ counters, rather than clearing the full $O(WHK_{\max})$ cache.
-During backpropagation, we traverse only
+where $\mathrm{id}$ is the sorted splat identifier used to scatter gradients.
+A per-pixel counter $\mathrm{count}(u)$ tracks valid entries.
+Each iteration resets only the $O(WH)$ counters rather than the full $O(WHK_{\max})$ cache, and backprop traverses only $k \in [0, \mathrm{count}(u)-1]$.
+Because the backward shader indexes solely inside this valid range, stale entries outside it are never read and cannot corrupt gradients; counter reset therefore preserves exact gradient correctness while avoiding the bandwidth-heavy cache clear.